 A Conversation with Radcliffe Bailey and Ayla Amon was held on August 24th.
 Radcliffe shared his vision as an artist and what freedom means to him.
 Click here to watch the webinar.

-A recent HBO documentary called Black Art: In the Absence of Art featured Radcliffe and his work.
+Click here to listen to a recent segment with Radcliffe Bailey and Adron McCann with WABE-90.1FM Atlanta’s hub for culture, news and conversation.
+A HBO documentary called Black Art: In the Absence of Art featured Radcliffe and his work.
 Click here to watch.

 Radcliffe Bailey from Atlanta, Georgia, brings an international reputation to the project and a history of telling stories of African American history and culture.
 His work is in the collections of many institutions including the Art Institute of Chicago, Chicago; Corcoran Gallery of Art, Washington DC; Metropolitan Museum of Art, New York City; Dallas Museum of Art, Dallas; Ford Foundation, New York City; Pennsylvania Academy of Fine Art, Philadelphia; Nelson-Adkins Museum of Art, Kansas City; High Museum of Art, Atlanta; Denver Art Museum, Denver Norton Museum of Art, West Palm Beach; Mint Museum, Charlotte; Nasher Museum at Duke University, Durham; and the Weatherspooon Art Museum at UNCG, Greensboro.
 Radcliffe’s most recent work has been installed at the newly expanded Auburn Avenue Research Library on African American Culture and is titled From the Cabinet.